uwuPlugins/uwuJobs/README.md

 # uwuJobs Minecraft Plugin

+> [!WARNING]
+> This project is not unmaintained, we just don't have the time atm

 uwuJobs is a fun Minecraft plugin that adds a simple job system to your server.
 Earn XP and compete with other players in six different jobs: Miner, Lumberjack, Farmer, Shoveler, Builder and Hunter.
 Check out the commands below to get started!

 > **Note**